JanssenProject/jans/docs/cli/cli-attribute.md

 }
 ```

-## put-attributes
+## Updating an Attribute

 This operation-id can be used to update an existing attribute information.
+The Janssen Server administrator can make changes to attributes, such as changing their status to `active/inactive` by using this operation-ID.
 Let's look at the schema:

 ```
 /opt/jans/jans-cli/config-cli.py --schema /components/schemas/GluuAttribute > /tmp/attrib.json